robot-rumble/docs/source/quickstart.rst

 If you've ever played Starcraft, you're probably familiar with the terms *micro* and *macro*. *Micro* refers to the local decisions of your units, like how to maneuver between enemies and deliver a well-timed attack. *Macro*, on the other hand, refers to your high-level strategy, like when and where to move your armies.

-Just like in Starcraft, any good RR player needs a combination of *micro* and *macro* to win.
+Just like in Starcraft, any good RR robot needs a combination of *micro* and *macro* to win.
 As you just saw, coding *micro* is relatively straightforward, since it comes down to simple logical decisions.
 But *macro* is much more difficult — it involves long-term planning, creativity, adaptability!
 And no, you can't cheat by importing a neural network and letting it do the work for you.
 Coding *macro* is really like coding anything else: you just need good abstraction, and a hell of a lot of patience.

 A good place to start is with implementing coordination.
 Although the :func:`robot` function runs individually for every robot, you can use the global scope to share information and strategize.
 Let's improve our program by asking all of our robots to focus on one target (and we'll use :func:`Debug.locate` to highlight that target in the map):